khalidmesbah/image-processing-api/notes.md

 - `Tuple`: A data type of an array with a set number of values where all value types are known
 - `Behavior Driven Development`: A development style built on Test Driven Development where the focus is user interaction and stakeholders.
 - `Test-Driven Development`: A development style where tests are written before development
+- `Host`: the ip address of the machine
+- `Port`: the address of the server running on the machine
+- `GraphQL`: A query language used for working with APIs
+- `REST`:Representational State Transfer, a method for working with data.
+- `RESTful`: Term to describe an API that is implemented following REST principles.
+Often used interchangeably with REST (e.g. REST/RESTful APIs).
+- `Websocket API`: A type of stateful API that allows the server to know what the user is doing and vice versa

 ## Notes